Skip to main content

 File Attachments

 Users can now attach files directly to their chat messages.
-The AI analyzes document content (such as text files, PDFs, images) and delivers more context-aware responses.
+AI analyzes document content (such as text files, PDFs, images) and delivers more context-aware responses.

 File Upload - WPF AI Chat Control, DevExpress